 The Quaich is really a small cup with two or more handles on the side.
 The name itself comes from the Scottish Gaelic word “coach” which means “cup”.
 Over the years, the name has changed slightly, but the meaning has always remained the same.
-The Quaich is sometimes called a “loving cup” or “cup of friendship”, but it was created specifically for a ceremonial purpose.
+The Quaich is sometimes called a “loving cup” or “cup of friendship”.
+However, it was initially created specifically for a ceremonial purpose.

 To drink from the Quaich is symbolic of friendship, trust, and love.
 This is why drinking from the Quaich is common in marriages in Scottish culture.
-To drink the whisky from the same cup is metaphoric to the love and happiness the couple plan to share over their lifetimes.
+To drink whisky from the same cup is metaphorical to the love and happiness a couple plan to share.
 The Quaich is also used to toast the health of a newborn, often called to “wet the baby’s head”.

 Until the 17th century, the Quaich was usually a simple design carved out of wood.
-However, the introduction of metal, particularly silver along with brass and pewter, allowed for more ornate designs which often included the initials of the owner engraved on the side.
-As the times changed, so too did the Quaich in terms of its design, although it did retain its relatively small size and classic two handles.
-Plus, it is a common gift at weddings, which means that even today the Quaich is present in Scottish households.
+However, the introduction of metal, particularly silver along with brass and pewter, allowed for more ornate designs.
+These often included the initials of the owner engraved on the side.
+As the times changed, so too did the design of the Quaich.
+However, it did retain its relatively small size and classic two handles.
+It is still a common gift at weddings.
+As a result, even today, the Quaich is present in many Scottish households.

-The traditional two small handles on each side means that the Quaich is held in both hands with the fingers cradling the cup.
-Once a toast is taken, it is then given to the receiver who also holds the Quaich in the same manner.
+The traditional two small handles means that the Quaich is held in both hands with the fingers cradling the cup.
+Once a toast is taken, the Quaich is given to the receiver who holds it in the same manner.
 The trust element of the Quaich is present because both hands are needed to hold the cup properly.
 This means that there is no free hand to grasp a weapon.

-The exact origins of the Quaich is not known, but it can be said that the Quaich arguably pre-dated the introduction of whisky in Scotland.
-What is known is that the Quaich came from the Scottish Highlands and were crafted from wood, much like cups and utensils at the time.
+The exact origins of the Quaich are not known.
+It can, however, be said that the Quaich arguably pre-dated the introduction of whisky in Scotland.
+What is known is that the Quaich came from the Scottish Highlands.
+Here, they were crafted from wood, much like cups and utensils at the time.
 As with most ceremonial items, they were an important part of celebrations, unions, and friendships.